-Been there, done that: 16 alternative things to do on the Sunshine Coast
+17 different things to do on the Sunshine Coast

-Finding things to do on the Sunshine Coast certainly isn’t hard; it’s one of the most visited destinations in Queensland for good reason.
+Finding things to do on the Sunshine Coast certainly isn’t hard.
+It’s one of the most visited destinations in Queensland for good reason.
 But discovering off-the-beaten-track alternatives to the usual suspects is just so much more satisfying.

 If you’ve done: Sunshine Beach

 You should try: Mudjimba Beach

 Any Sunshine Coaster worth their salty hair has spent many a sun-drenched day at Sunshine Beach.
 Both the patrolled and dog beach sections are popular with beach-goers looking to escape the hubbub of Hastings Street and Noosa Main Beach.
 But, if you’re after even fewer crowds with the same surf-pounded shores, then point your bonnet towards Mudjimba.